visit-dav/visit/docs/SphynxDocs/SavingPrinting/Saving_movies.rst

    Save movie wizard (screen 6)

-After you've specified all of your movie options, VisIt prompts you how you would like your movie made.
+After all movie options are specified, VisIt prompts you how you would like your movie made.
 At this point, you can click the **Finish**/**Done** button to make VisIt start generating your movie.
 You can change how VisIt creates your movie by clicking a different movie generation method on the